JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/number/map_range.rst

 Description
 -----------
-This node remap a value from a defined interval to a new interval.
+This node remaps a value from a defined interval to a new interval.
 Every value has a relative position in a specific interval, This node find a new value that match the relative position but in a new defined interval.

 .. image:: images/map_range_node.png